Glovo/foodi-ml-dataset/README.md

 The DATASET_NAME dataset is offered under the [BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/2.0/ "BY-NC-SA license").

-**NOTE: The url of the S3 bucket hosting this dataset has been anonymized and will be made available meeting camera-ready deadline.**
+**<span style="color:green">NOTE: The url of the S3 bucket hosting this dataset has been anonymized and will be made available meeting camera-ready deadline.</span>**

 # 1. Download the dataset
 The DATASET_NAME dataset is hosted in a S3 bucket in AWS.
 Therefore AWS CLI is needed to download it.